cubuletz/Firstmilestoneproject/README.md

 ## UX

-This website was designed for existing and for potential lovers of flying to give them the ocasion to see a suit of wings as well as give them the ocasion to book a flight whit them.
+This website was designed for existing and for potential lovers of flying to give them the occasion to see a suit of wings as well as give them the occasion to book a flight whit them.

 ## Features